gis-rpd/pipelines/README.md

 ## How to Run

-- Chose the wrapper of a particular pipeline that you want to run, e.g.: `$PIPELINE_ROOTDIR/variant-calling/gatk/gatk.py`
+- Find the wrapper of the particular pipeline that you want to run, e.g.: `$PIPELINE_ROOTDIR/variant-calling/gatk/gatk.py`
-- Invoke the wrapper with `-h` to display its usage information, e.g. `$PIPELINE_ROOTDIR/variant-calling/gatk/gatk.py -h`
+- Invoke the script with `-h` to display its usage information, e.g. `$PIPELINE_ROOTDIR/variant-calling/gatk/gatk.py -h`
-- Note, there is no need to submit the wrapper itself, as long as you run the wrapper from a cluster node
+- Note, there is no need to submit the script itself, as long as you run it from a cluster node
-- Also note, you must not prefix the wrapper command with `python`, (installed wrappers automatically use the RPD Python3 installation)
+- Also note, you must not prefix the script with `python`, (installed scripts automatically use the RPD Python3 installation)
-- All wrappers create an output directory (option `-o`) containing the run environment
+- All scripts create an output directory (option `-o`) containing the run environment
 - Your results will be saved to a corresponding subdirectory called `./out/`
 - Upon completion (success or error) an email will be send to the user pointing to the results.
 In addition a file called `report.html`